gradkell/dbsign-examples/java/dbsign-signature-library/README.md

 This is a simple library that takes care of many of the details of interacting with the DBsign Server.

-It is called from server side Java code and contains classses and APIs that help with
+It is called from server side Java code and contains classes and APIs that help with

-- Formatting and making HTTP requests to the DBsign Server
+- Formatting and making HTTP requests to the DBsign Server,
-- Parsing responses from the DBsign Server into easily usable objects
+- Parsing responses from the DBsign Server into easily usable objects,
-- Managing database records for the DBsign DTBS-ID feature.
+- Managing database records for the DBsign DTBS-ID feature, and
 - Creating canonical XML to format data to be signed (DTBS).

-The dbsign-singature-api can be used to sign various types of data including PDF files, text data, binary data, etc.  It also has a class called CCanonicalXml which allows you to use a `java.util.Map` type interface to create structured data to be signed and always generate exactly the same XML for the same data.
+The dbsign-singature-api can be used to sign various types of data including PDF files, text data, binary data, etc.  It also has a class called `CCanonicalXml` which allows you to use a `java.util.Map` type interface to create structured data to be signed that is always generated exactly for the same data.

 ## Basic Use of the API

-The Java code of the dbsign-signature-library is pretty simple and can be read or modified to meet your requirements.
+The Java code of the dbsign-signature-library is pretty simple and can be modified to meet your requirements.
 Essentially, you just

-- make an instance of the `CSignatureAPI` object,
+1. Make an instance of the `CSignatureAPI` object,
-- create and populate a `CSignatureOptions*` object,
+2. Create and populate a `CSignatureOptions*` object,
-- pass the the CSignatureOptions object to the API's `sign*()` or `verify*()` functions, and
+3. Pass the the CSignatureOptions object to the API's `sign*()` or `verify*()` functions, and
-- Receive the result of the operation in a `CSignatureResult` object.
+4. Receive the result of the operation in a `CSignatureResult` object.

 There are also functions in the API for inserting, fetching, and deleting database records for DBsign's DTBS-ID feature.
-The DTBS-ID feature allows the host application to use the database to communicate potentially large DTBS blocks via database tables.
+The DTBS-ID feature allows the host application to use the database to communicate potentially large DTBS blocks to the DBsign Server via database tables.
 There are also API helper functions for obtaining database connections from a JNDI `javax.sql.DataSource` and also just creating connections using a JDBC driver.

 Here is an example of making a user-id mode derived signature on some text data: